Dubbing movies and TV is the next frontier for machine learning and AI

 Dubbing has long been a painstaking exercise, and that’s before anyone even watches.

-Traditional dubbing can work like this.
-A studio or local distributor, having decided it wants to put out a movie with local-language dialogue, pays to translate a script, hire a set of voice actors to play the characters, rent out engineering equipment, put the actors through numerous voice takes, record them and then splice their readings back into the original video, a mighty grapple to achieve a smooth final product.
-The whole process could take months.
+Traditional dubbing often works like this: A studio or local distributor — having decided it wants to put out a movie with local-language dialogue — pays to translate a script, hires a set of voice actors to play the characters, rents out engineering equipment, puts the actors through numerous voice takes, records them and then splices their readings back into the original video — a mighty grapple to achieve a smooth final product.
+The whole process can take months.

-Auto-dubbing can work like this.
-The original actor records five minutes of random text in their own language.
-Then the machines take over.
-A neural network learns the actor’s voice.
-A program takes that vocal information and applies it to a digital translation of the script.
-The AI then spits out perfectly timed lines from the film in the foreign language and drops them into the action.
-The whole process could take weeks.
+With auto-dubbing, the process can be simplified to work like this: The original actor records five minutes of random text in their own language.
+Then the machines take over: A neural network learns the actor’s voice, a program takes that vocal information and applies it to a digital translation of the script, and then the AI spits out perfectly timed lines from the film in the foreign language and drops them into the action.
+The whole process could take just a few weeks.

-“We have the technology to fill a big gap," said Oz Krakowski, chief marketing officer of deepdub, a Dallas- and Tel Aviv-based startup that employs essentially this process.
+“We have the technology to fill a big gap,” said Oz Krakowski, chief marketing officer of deepdub, a Dallas- and Tel Aviv-based start-up that employs essentially this process.
 “We can give studios what they want and give consumers a totally unique experience.”
-The company is about to put its claim to the test, releasing “Every Time I Die,” a 2019 thriller whose English-language version is on Netflix, as Spanish- and Portuguese- language versions dubbed entirely by AI.
+The company is about to put its claim to the test.
+It is releasing “Every Time I Die,” a 2019 thriller whose English-language version is on Netflix, in Spanish and Portuguese versions dubbed entirely by AI.

-Companies take a range of approaches to auto-dubbing. deepdub focuses more on the audio, digitally re-deploying the original actor’s voice off a machine translation but leaving the video unchanged.
-Another firm, London-based Papercup, doubles down on this tack, using so-called “synthetic voices."
+Companies take a range of approaches to auto-dubbing.
+Deepdub focuses more on the audio, digitally redeploying the original actor’s voice off a machine translation, but leaving the video unchanged.
+Another firm, London-based Papercup, doubles down on this tack, using “synthetic voices.”

 Flawless goes the other way, relying on live (and labor-intensive) voice actors but editing on-screen lips and faces so they look like they’re actually speaking the language.
 All three companies bring humans into the process at various points for quality control.

-(There is some research from tech giants like Amazon but no commercial product yet.
+(There is some research from tech giants like Amazon, but no commercial product yet.
 Several other firms, such as the video-focused Synthesia and voice-centered Respeecher, are also working on related technologies.
-Amazon founder Jeffrey Bezos owns The Washington Post.)
+Amazon founder Jeff Bezos owns The Washington Post.)

 Though all services use some form manipulation, most say they’re not engaging in deepfakes, either wary of making their material vulnerable to political manipulation or, at least, of the controversy a recent CNN documentary about Anthony Bourdain generated for using his AI voice.
 Of course, one’s man deepfake is another man’s digital enhancement.